2Cases/ph_sales_llm/README.md

 - **📈 Scalability**: Clean abstractions make it easy to add new features or integrate new services
 - **🎯 Usability**: Simple API that's powerful underneath - easy for developers to use
 - **🔧 Maintainability**: Well-organized code that's easy to modify, extend, or refactor

-## 📈 Future Enhancements

-Potential improvements could include:
-- Voice-to-text integration for real phone calls
-- Advanced CRM system integration
-- Machine learning for better intent classification
-- Multi-language support with localized templates
-- Advanced analytics and reporting dashboards
-- A/B testing framework for conversation optimization

-## 📄 License

-This is a demonstration project for educational purposes showcasing production-ready software engineering practices.

----

-The refactored system demonstrates **production-ready code** with **excellent engineering practices** while maintaining the core functionality of the original pharmacy sales chatbot.
-The architecture emphasizes **usability, readability, and proper organization of logic** as requested.